 Who should get an action camera, and why?

 Before we jump into our top action camera picks, let’s have a look at what action cameras excel at and if you should buy one.

 Generally, they’re for those that lead an active lifestyle.
-Thanks to their ruggedness, image stabilization and various mounting options — you can attach action cameras to equipment or yourself — they are very popular among the extreme sports crowd.
-They are great for capturing exciting point-of-view style footage when diving, hiking, mountain biking and more.
+They are prevalent among the extreme sports crowd due to their ruggedness, image stabilization, and various mounting options (you can attach action cameras to equipment or yourself).
+These gadgets are great for capturing exciting point-of-view style footage when diving, hiking, mountain biking, and more.
 Many of them are waterproof, which is also a huge selling point.